Sudan

 Fighting in Sudan: Impact on EMERGENCY’s Facilities Across the Country

-On the morning of 15 April 2023, armed conflict began in the streets of Sudan’s capital, Khartoum.
-Fighting has since spread throughout the country, and displaced millions.
+On the morning of 15 April 2023, war began in Khartoum.

 EMERGENCY’s Activities in Sudan